ThamiBa/user-auth-sys/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the MIT `License`.
 See the LICENSE file for details.

 ---